awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 When Amazon Aurora creates a DB instance in a VPC, it assigns a network interface to your DB instance by using an IP address from your DB subnet group\.
 However, we strongly recommend that you use the DNS name to connect to your DB instance because the underlying IP address changes during failover\.

 **Note**
-For each DB instance that you run in a VPC, you should reserve at least one address in each subnet in the DB subnet group for use by Amazon Aurora for recovery actions\.
+For each DB instance that you run in a VPC, make sure to reserve at least one address in each subnet in the DB subnet group for use by Amazon Aurora for recovery actions\.

 ## Hiding a DB Instance in a VPC from the Internet<a name="USER_VPC.Hiding"></a>